wzur/vagrant-multihost-example/README.md

 Please follow [installation instructions](http://docs.ansible.com/ansible/intro_installation.html) in the Ansible [documentation](http://docs.ansible.com).

+Please note: as there isn't Ansible implementation for MS Windows, this example won't start Ansible provisioner on that platform.

 ### Vagrant ###

 > Installing Vagrant is extremely easy.
 Head over to the [downloads page](http://www.vagrantup.com/downloads) and get the appropriate installer or package for your platform.
 Then install it using standard procedures for your operating system.